 The most common deals are minority investments usually sub-USD20 million, which are growth capital-driven deals funded by unleveraged equity, mainly because (i) onshore acquisition finance is unavailable; and (ii) smaller offshore PE funds are seldom in a position to leverage their balance sheets or cross-collateralise their existing portfolios to raise cheaper offshore debt.
 Larger buyout funds (for deals usually in excess of USD100 million) tend to leverage their equity through multiple layers of structurally subordinated debt.
 Minimum Share Quotas In some cases, a foreign PE investor may be compelled to co-invest with a local company because the investment sector is restricted.
-Contributed by: Mark Oakley, Hieu Pham, Leif D Schneider and Elaine Chew, ACSV Legal Normally PE investors will attempt to secure the largest stake possible, and will sometimes attempt to use loopholes in the investment law to structure around any restrictions.
+Normally, PE investors will attempt to secure the largest stake possible, and will sometimes attempt to use loopholes in the investment law to structure around any restrictions.
 5.4 Multiple Investors Given the relatively small size of PE deals in Vietnam, it is not common for multiple PE investors to invest in the same deal.
 In some cases, where local or regional funds identify a deal that is too big for them, the fund may invite their limited partners to invest directly into the deal, which may appeal to a limited partner from the same industry sector.
-6. Terms of Acquisition Documentation 6.1 Types of Consideration MechanismsConsideration structures vary from deal to deal in Vietnam and locked-box, completion accounts and fixed-price structures are all common.
+Consortia comprising a private equity fund and a corporate investor are not common.
+6. Terms of Acquisition Documentation 6.1 Types of Consideration Mechanisms Consideration structures vary from deal to deal in Vietnam and locked-box, completion accounts and fixed-price structures are all common.
 Earn-outs and deferred consideration are also common features of PE transactions.
 Generally, earn-outs are preferred, as PE buyers tend to link the valuation to future target performance.
 6.2 Locked-Box Consideration Structures In Vietnamese PE transactions, whether interest will be charged on leakage will mainly depend on the deal, but it is generally possible.
+It is not typical to charge (reverse) interest on any leakage that occurs during the locked-box period but it can nevertheless be agreed among the parties.
 6.3 Dispute Resolution for Consideration Structures Both locked-box and completion accounts consideration structures are commonly supported by appropriate dispute resolution mechanisms.
-Such clauses are usually included in the documentation of PE transactions with Vietnamese targets.
+Such clauses are usually included in the docuContributed by: Mark Oakley, Thang Nguyen, Nguyet Le and Duc Tran, ACSV Legal mentation of PE transactions with Vietnamese targets.